Essential Excel Keyboard Shortcuts for M&A and Finance

 Alt > H > H > N Clear cell background colors.

 Ctrl + + Insert a new row/column before the selected row/column.
-Note: Your selection must include an entire row or column.
+Note: Your must select an entire row or column before.

 Shift + Space, then Shift + Alt + Left Arrow Ungroup selected rows or columns.